Icona Pop: Beginning

 Caroline Hjelt (born 8 November 1987, of a Swedish mother and Sweden-Finnish father) and Aino Jawo (born 7 July 1986, of a Finnish mother and Gambian father) attended the same music school in Stockholm, but met by chance at a party in February 2009 and formed the duo.
-Four weeks later, they had written songs for their very first performance.
+Four weeks later, they had written songs for their first performance.
 Two years later, the two described their music as "classical pop melodies with drums and synths".

 The English-language press, including NME, The Guardian, Rolling Stone and Pitchfork Media, have praised the duo.
 The Guardian described the debut single "Manners" as "effortlessly cool".
 The duo have worked in the studio with producers including Style of Eye, Patrik Berger (Robyn), Elof Loelv (Niki & The Dove) and Starsmith.

 In fall 2012, they released an extended play Iconic in the US and the album Icona Pop in Sweden.
-The duo have performed in those countries as well as, the UK, Germany, Italy, Canada, and Hong Kong and have also been interviewed by members of the Swedish and worldwide press.
+The duo have performed in the aforementioned countries as well as countries such as the UK, Germany, Italy, Canada and Hong Kong, and have also been interviewed by members of the Swedish and worldwide press.